hibobmaster/matrix_chatgpt_bot/README.md

 This is a simple Matrix bot that uses OpenAI's GPT API and Bing AI to generate responses to user inputs.
 The bot responds to four types of prompts: `!gpt`, `!chat` and `!bing` and `!pic` depending on the first word of the prompt.
 ![demo](https://i.imgur.com/kK4rnPf.jpeg "demo")

-## Roadmap
+## Feature
-1. Support reading config from environment variables
+1. Support openai and Bing AI
-2. <del>Solve sync token persist problem when using access_token to login</del> Done!
+2. Support Bing Image Creator
-3. <del>Support e2e session</del> Done!
+3. Support E2E Encrypted Room

 ## Installation and Setup
 Docker method(Recommended):<br>